 New Year’s Eve is one of those holidays that changes drastically once you become a parent.
 Any kind of grown-up fun usually involves weeks of planning.
 Who can babysit?
 How much do we pay on New Year’s Eve?
 Do we let the tweens stay up until we get home?
 Unless you truly need an adult night out (in which case, GO for it!), how about a happy compromise?
-Read on to get the scoop on events in NJ for families who want to ring in the New Year together, from a bash at an indoor amusement park to an aquatic countdown at the aquarium.
+Read on to get the scoop on events in NJ for families who want to ring in the New Year together, including parties at an indoor amusement park, an aquarium, and even a battleship.
 Just be sure to reserve your spot soon!

 Looking for pre–New Year entertainment?
 We rounded up 25 great things to do this holiday break, plus even more fun events happening this week for the kids.
 Be sure to check our Event Calendar for more.

 Adventure Aquarium – Cherry Hill

 Ring in the New Year with family, friends, and fish at Adventure Aquarium's annual New Year’s Eve Splash, featuring a DJ dance party and fireworks display.
 This year's theme is New Year's Around the World, and the aquarium will be celebrating a different country every hour.
 The party happens all day long, from 11am to 6pm.

 Enjoy the fireworks and then sleep over on a real battleship.

 Don't mistake the fireworks for bombs bursting in air during a visit to the Battleship New Jersey on New Year's Eve.
 The ship invites guests to come onboard to watch two pyrotechnic shows from its deck, at 6pm and midnight.
 Music, food, and drinks (including alcohol) will be available for sale.
 If you're lucky, you might be chosen to set off the historic five-inch gun onboard to cap off the night.
 The $10 donation per person goes toward the ongoing restoration of the ship.
 Doors open two hours before each show.